(1902, directed by Georges Méliès)

 right eye, a great glob of (what else?) cheese erupting from the violated socket.

-“Perhaps the most potent magic of A Trip to the Moon, certainly its greatest legacy for modern viewers, may be
+“Perhaps the most potent magic of A Voyage to the Moon, certainly its greatest legacy for modern viewers, may

 was new, marvelous, frightening, too much to process rationally.
 It leaves us in a mode of receptivity to the gorgeous, lunatic